Nuix: Ownership

-Controversy
+Regulatory investigations

 Following the initial public offering, the Australian Securities and Investments Commission (ASIC) investigated "suspicious revenue forecasts" published in Nuix's prospectus.
 ASIC concluded its investigation into the forecasts in February 2022 and said it would take no further action.
 In May 2021, the company reportedly cut ties with former chairman Tony Castagna after it was revealed the Australian Federal Police were investigating alleged breaches of the Corporations Act.

 In June 2021, the Australian Federal Police raided the company's office as part of an investigation "into certain individuals" for alleged insider trading.
 The company later announced it had terminated Stephen Doyle as CFO "by mutual agreement" and CEO Rod Vawdrey had resigned.

 Technology and uses

 Nuix markets software for eDiscovery, digital forensic investigation, security, intelligence, governance, risk and compliance based on the Nuix Engine.
 The Nuix Engine combines load balancing, fault tolerance and processing technologies to "provide insights from large volumes of unstructured, semi-structured and structured data".
 Several features of the Nuix Engine were granted a patent in 2011.

 In 2013, Nuix provided a limited number of free software licences to the International Consortium of Investigative Journalists (ICIJ), who used Nuix to investigate the Offshore Leaks data.
 In 2016, Süddeutsche Zeitung and the ICIJ also used Nuix's software to analyze the "Panama Papers".
 Using the software, the Panama Papers investigation team made 2.6 terabytes of scanned documents text-searchable and extracted metadata that helped journalists cross-reference people, places and business entities across these documents.